hmrc/one-stop-shop-registration-frontend/README.md

 sbt run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes
 ```

-### Running correct version of mongo
+### Running the correct version of mongo
 We have introduced a transaction to the call to be able to ensure that both the vatreturn and correction get submitted to mongo.
-Your local mongo is unlikely to be running a latest enough version and probably not in a replica set.
+Your local mongo is unlikely to be running a new enough version and probably not in a replica set.
 To do this, you'll need to stop your current mongo instance (docker ps to get the name of your mongo docker then docker stop <name> to stop)
 Run at least 4.0 with a replica set:
 ```